Batch system

 $ sbatch --nodes=4 --acount=<budget> --time=01:00:00 <jobscript>

 In order to request resources with special features (additional main memory, GPU devices, largedata) the --gres option to sbatch can be used.
 For mem1024 nodes, which are accessible via specific partitions, the --gres option can be omitted.
 Since the GPU and visualization nodes feature multiple user-visible GPU devices an additional quantity can be specified as shown in the following examples.
+With the Slurm submission option --constraint users can request resources/nodes according to Slurm Features.

 Option